 IP Address: (Optional) Fill in if provided by your ISP.
-If not, keep the default value.
+If not, keep

 Primary DNS Server: (Optional) Fill in if provided by your ISP.
-If not, keep the default value.
+If not, keep

 Secondary DNS Server: (Optional) Fill in if provided by your ISP.
 If not, keep the default value.